Ashkgp/os-tutorial/README.md

 We will want to do many things with our OS:

-- Boot from scratch, without GRUB - DONE!
+- Boot from scratch, without GRUB
-- Enter 32-bit mode - DONE
+- Enter 32-bit mode
-- Jump from Assembly to C - DONE!
+- Jump from Assembly to C
-- Interrupt handling - DONE!
+- Interrupt handling
-- Screen output and keyboard input - DONE!
+- Screen output and keyboard input
-- A tiny, basic `libc` which grows to suit our needs - DONE!
+- A tiny, basic `libc` which grows to suit our needs
 - Memory management
 - Write a filesystem to store files
 - Create a very simple shell